 What’s Cooking in Gail’s Kitchen?
-All the Buzz: Gluten-Free Chocolate Cake!
+Delicious Holiday Foods: Gluten-Free Chocolate Cake!
 You know you love chocolate.
 Who doesn’t?
 If you find yourself avoiding baked goods due to its wheat content, worry no more.
 This cake is completely flourless.
 The results are rich, chocolaty, and extremely satisfying for any sweet tooth craving.
 Dust it with powdered sugar and garnish each slice with fresh strawberries for a gourmet finish.
 Hurray for Chocolate!

 GLUTEN-FREE CHOCOLATE CAKE